How to Prepare for Trekking in Tibet

 • Enough warm clothes and woolen clothes.

-• Casuals should also be taken in adequate measures and preferably of cotton.
+• Casuals should also be taken and preferably of cotton.

 • Trekking trousers and trekking shoes.

 • Polar fleece sweater, wind fleece gloves also ensures absolute protection.

 • Rain proof coats and trousers.